Ever heard of a cat going hiking? How about sailing? Or snowshoeing? Or kayaking?

 Once, Bolt even slipped in the water while paddling in the Christmas kayak parade.

-buy prednisolone for cats uk “He just lay there in the water,” Kayleen says.
+go site “He just lay there in the water,” Kayleen says.

 “Because they were so young we’ve just taken them out on most of our adventures so they’ve kind of been conditioned to that being normal.
 We’re definitely not like cat whisperers in any way.”